ci-dominguez/expense-tracking-discord-bot/README.md

 Once a correctly structured command is detected, the bot triggers specific actions to handle each task by using Prisma to interact with a PostgreSQL database.

-The structure is fairly straight forward, A bucket can contain multiple splits which contain transaction records of income, expenses, and transfers.

-> 🪣 Monthly Bills<br/>
-> 💰 Rent

 ## 🔮 Future

 The bot currently meets my needs on my private server.
 But a couple things are currently being worked on:

-1. Renaming buckets
+1. Renaming buckets and splits
-2. Setting/editing a bucket goal
+2. Editing split goal
-3. Deleting transaction records
+3. Transferring between splits and buckets
 4. Better feedback to user in chat

 ## 📊 Frontend UI